 Long calls have positive delta values, since they represent the right to buy the underlying asset in the future at the pre-agreed price, and therefore, become more valuable as the futures price increases.
 The deltas for call options must take values between 0 and 1.
 Calls that are deep-in-the-money have deltas close to one, and those which are deep out-of-the money have deltas close to zero.
 Near-the-money calls have deltas close to 0.5.
 Long puts have negative deltas values, since they represent the right to sell the underlying asset at the strike price, and hence, the position becomes more valuable as the futures price decreases.
 Deltas for put options must fall between -1 and 0.
-Deep-in-the-money puts have deltas near -1 and deep-out-of-money puts have deltas of 0.
-Near-the-money puts have deltas close to -0.5.
+Deep-in-the-money puts have deltas close to -0.5.
 The deltas for short calls and puts are just the negative of the delta values for the corresponding long positions.

 As mentioned earlier, delta indicates approximately how much the option price will change per unit of change in the price of the underlying asset.
-For example, if the delta for a December corn futures call is 0.8, a \$0.10/bushel increase in the December corn futures price will increase the option value by \$0.08/bushel.
+For example, if the delta for a November soybean futures call is 0.8, a \$0.10/bushel increase in the November soybean futures price will increase the option value by \$0.08/bushel.
 Options deltas can also be interpreted as the equivalent position in the underlying asset in terms of price action sensitivity.
-For example, if an individual holds a long call on a corn futures contract for 5,000 bushels, a call delta of 0.5 indicates that the call position is equivalent, in terms of price action sensitivity, to a long position in the futures contract for 2,500 bushels of corn.
-If the price of December corn futures increases by \$0.10/bushel, both the value of the call contract and the position in long futures increase by \$250, indicating that they are equivalent in terms of price risk.
+For example, if an individual holds a long call on a soybean futures contract for 5,000 bushels, a call delta of 0.5 indicates that the call position is equivalent, in terms of price action sensitivity, to a long position in the futures contract for 2,500 bushels of soybeans.
+If the price of November soybean futures increases by \$0.10/bushel, both the value of the call contract and the position in long futures increase by \$250, indicating that they are equivalent in terms of price risk.
 This notion of delta is used to compute the cumulative net amount priced from positions in options markets.
 The equivalent long futures position is obtained by multiplying the size of the option position by its delta and the negative of this amount corresponds to the amount priced from that specific option.
 The next section presents the details of the computation of the index of the cumulative amount priced, where deltas are employed to convert an option position into the equivalent amount priced by futures positions.